Workforce IAM project planning

 - Birthright access is computed.

 - For each application, the system will determine if a connector is available or not

-- If a connector is available, then automatically provision the access
+- If a connector is available, then iit automatically will provision the access.

-- If a connector is not available, then create a ticket in the ticket system so that a helpdesk agent provision the access
+- If a connector is not available, then there is a need to create a ticket in the ticket system so that a helpdesk agent could provision the access.

 As defined in the joiners flow, define details related to desired behavior in a position change.
 Consider the following to start the process: